trunk-io/neovim-trunk/README.md

 - Some commands require `sed` and `tee` to be in `PATH`
 - Format on save timeout only works on UNIX and if coreutils `timeout` is in `PATH`

+_Note: Some plugin managers offer varying capabilities for configuration and pinning refs_

 ### [lazy.nvim](https://github.com/folke/lazy.nvim)

 1. Follow the [lazy.nvim install instructions](https://github.com/folke/lazy.nvim#-installation) to